Flat image handoff

 VTT-ready PNG image workflow RPGMapEditor.com creates the battle map image; your VTT turns that image into the playable online scene.

-Export one PNG, import it into your actual table workflow, and check grid readability before a session depends on it.
+Export a PNG, import it into your usual table or VTT setup, and check grid readability before a session depends on it.

 The current VTT handoff is PNG export.
 Use the exported image as Roll20 map-layer art or a Foundry VTT scene background.